underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-CLI.md

 ones; everything else is carried empty, a coin balance included.

-`overrideItemsIdsState` is the one adjustment to that derivation, per id: `active` forces the spawn state — a skin the equipment rules would otherwise leave inactive — and `quantity` sizes a stack, which is how a drop bundle declares how many tokens it scatters.
+`overrideItemsIdsState` is the one adjustment to that derivation, per id: `active` forces the spawn state — a skin the equipment rules would otherwise leave inactive — `quantity` sizes a stack, which is how a drop bundle declares how many tokens it scatters, and `dropChance` (0–1) says how often the id actually scatters when the entity dies.
 It never adds an id; the union decides membership, an override only what a member starts as.

+`dropChance` is meaningful only for an id the build carries in `dropItemIds`; on any other row it is inert, and the resolver reports 1 there so the simulation reads one field and never a missing one.
+Saying nothing means 1, which is what every world did before the field existed, and each drop id is rolled independently — a build can pair a common drop with a rare one and have both decided on their own.
+A deliberate 0 survives, because the wire field is explicitly optional: absent and zero are different answers.

 `inventoryItemsIds` is therefore only for what no lifecycle state ever activates.
 The instance holds no item list of its own: it names entity-type defaults, and the items follow from them, so there is